Meetings can be important.

 Well, here’s a secret: Not everyone does allow their calendar to get blocked out with meetings.
 In fact, I think great leaders know how to keep meetings to a healthy minimum.

 But how can you ease up on the meetings in your life?
-Here are some quick rules of thumb.
+Here are some quick tips on how to minimize meetings.

 How to Say No to Unnecessary Meetings